manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 kubernetes   ClusterIP      10.96.0.1       <none>        443/TCP                      61m

 ```
-Also, we should check for the ingress by `kubectl get svc -n ingress-nginx`:
+Also, we should check the ingress by `kubectl get svc -n ingress-nginx`:
 ```
 NAME                                 TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                      AGE ingress-nginx-controller             NodePort    10.99.82.10      <none>        80:31563/TCP,443:30703/TCP   4m39s
 ingress-nginx-controller-admission   ClusterIP   10.111.186.145   <none>        443/TCP                      4m39s
 ```
-So we have:
+We have:
 - kuard: for the demo application
 - ingress-nginx: play the role of network LoadBalancer for your cluster

 If you're working with a cluster on GKE or EKS, they will create a real IP, a network LB and assign that to your cluster.

 See the new assigned NodePort `10.99.82.10`?
-Then you can test thing out with `curl -H 'Host: example.example.com' 'http://10.98.223.158'` to receive a 404 page.
+Then you can test the thing out with `curl -H 'Host: example.example.com' 'http://10.99.82.10'` to receive a 404 page.
-Above command is equivalent with you modify your `hosts` file to access localhost via example.example.com.
+Above command is equivalent with you modifying your `hosts` file to access localhost via example.example.com.
 Next, let install cert-manager in the same namespace:
 ```bash
 helm repo add jetstack https://charts.jetstack.io helm install cert-manager jetstack/cert-manager --version v1.6.0 --set installCRDs=true